-The Compensation Committee meets mid-year, typically in May, to review the base salary and long-term incentives provided to our named executive officers for the twelve-month period ending on June 30 of that year.
+The Compensation Committee has historically met mid-year, typically in May, to review the base salary and long-term incentives provided to our named executive officers for the twelve-month period ending on June 30 of that year.
 At that meeting, the Compensation Committee typically reviews and to the extent deemed appropriate may change the base salary of all or some of the named executive officers for the upcoming twelve month period beginning July 1.
+It is anticipated that the Compensation Committee will transition all of its executive compensation decisions, including determinations of base salaries to its December meeting, commencing December 2011.

 The predominant factors considered by the Compensation Committee in recommending base salaries for the applicable named executive officers are: (1) the performance of the Company, measured by both financial and non-financial objectives, (2) individual accomplishments, (3) the responsibilities of the officer and any planned change of responsibilities for the forthcoming year and (4) the salary required to retain the named executive officer.
 The Compensation Committee also considers the following factors, which may vary in weight from year-to-year: (1) salaries paid for similar positions within the real estate and REIT industry as disclosed in public filings, and (2) the proposed base salary relative to that of other of the Company's executive officers.
 The Compensation Committee does not directly tie salaries to those paid by comparable companies; the information relating to the peer companies is one of several guidelines used to assess the reasonableness of the compensation paid by the Company.
-Base salaries paid in calendar year 2009 are quantified below in the Summary Compensation Table.
+Base salaries paid in calendar year 2010 are quantified below in the Summary Compensation Table.

-In May 2009, the Compensation Committee reviewed and recommended to the Board a 3% cost of living increase in the base salary of Mr. Rosemore, which the Board approved.
+In May 2010, the Compensation Committee reviewed and recommended to the Board a 5% increase in the base salary of Mr. Rosemore, which the Board approved.
 The Compensation Committee discussed the current economic conditions, the Company's performance, and whether given the general economic outlook, any additional raise in salary was appropriate.
-During 2009, employee salaries were generally increased for 3% cost of living adjustments.
+During 2010, employee salaries were generally increased for 3% cost of living adjustments and to reward performance of employees over the past two years since the Company's reduction in force.

-The Compensation Committee also recommended 3% increases in the base salaries for Mssrs.
-Berlin and Salit in amounts intended to approximate the increase in the cost of living, which the Board also approved.
+The Compensation Committee also recommended 5% increases in the base salaries for Messrs.
+Berlin and Salit in amounts intended to reward each of them for performance and additional responsibilities over the past two years since the Company's reduction in force, which the Board also approved.
 The Compensation Committee believed it was appropriate, consistent with Mr. Rosemore and the company's employees, to approve these increases in base salary.